dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/10/11
+TIL about [Baba Is You](https://en.wikipedia.org/wiki/Baba_Is_You) (see also [Mastodon](https://mastodon.gamedev.place/@BabaIsYou)) - a cool indie puzzle video game in which you need to redefine the game rules to win.
+Thanks to the mobbing (aka ensemble) session at SoCraTes Belgium (a very interesting communication exercise without coding).

 #### 2024/10/09
 I wish I could report some useful "AI" features for coding, but they are still too bad at guessing what I'm trying to do.
 What about variable/function names and noticing name inconsistencies?
 Matching the code style of the project?
 Or some other not-too-fancy low-hanging fruit 🤔